akranga/kube-workshop/v2/lab-01/README.md

 ## Prerequisites

-We have demo application called Wordsmith, that produces sentences from from random words.
+We have demo application called Wordsmith, that produces sentences from random words.
 The application consists of 3 microservices:

 * db - a Postgres database which stores words
 * words - a Java REST API which serves words read from the databases